mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 When the web app launches, register a user.

-> **NOTE** You may recall that you previosuly registerd a user with the app, but we've just told the app to use a different storage account for ASP.NET Identity.
+> **NOTE** You may recall that you previously registered a user with the app, but we've just told the app to use a different storage account for ASP.NET Identity.
 This means you'll have to re-register the user.

 Click the *Register* link in the upper-right corner of the app.
 Enter in an email and password.
 Press the *Register* button to create the user.